 That still leaves the problem of getting rid of some pretty nice stuff.
 If you can’t part with them yet, store them in good containers.

 Learn Cleaning Tips with 10 Best Products for Your Home to make cleaning easy and efficient.
+It will be quite a bit of work for some of us, but worth the peace of mind you will have.

 “My favorite things in life don’t cost any money.
 It’s really clear that the most precious resource we all have is time.” ~ Steve Jobs